akfung/D3-challenge/README.md

-# low-income-visualization

-This project visualizes metrics such as healthcare access, poverty, and income data in low income areas using d3 for DOM manipulation.
+This interactive visualization compares risk metrics such as healthcare access, poverty, and income data in low income areas to health outcomes using d3 for DOM manipulation.
+Axes are clickable for animated data replotting along with pop-up tooltips.
+Data is requested as a js promise from a .csv file, so index.html must be opened through a local testing server (python -m http.server).